Subrat29/News-app/README.md

 - ## Contributing

 Contributions are welcome!
 Feel free to open issues and submit pull requests to help enhance this project.🤝😁

-## Contributing

-Contributions are welcome!
-Please fork and submit pull requests.